BACK IN 2012 NOW GO CREATE AND THE HOLMES REPORT SET OUT TO EXPLORE CREATIVITY IN PR.

 Our findings since that first year have shown a significant gap between rhetoric and reality, between an industry that often talks about creativity, but has found it more difficult to ensure that it is paying more than lip service to the notion.

 We started the study in 2012.
 I had left agency life after 20 years and after studying for my MSc in creativity, innovation and leadership was interested to try and initiate some research into creativity in PR industry, it’s practices, the attitude and confidence of practitioners.
-I teamed up with the Holmes Report to co-author the study, now in its 6th year.
+I teamed up with the Holmes Report to co-author the study.

 The background to the decision to kick off our survey back in 2012 was a decade that had steadily changed the face of day-to-day PR work.
 Aided and abetted by a multitude of then-new tools and the advent of social media – the PR practitioner of 2012 was quite a different PR to that of 2002, and virtually unrecognisable from a decade earlier, whose toolkit now seems quite comparatively very bare.